martin41goudxpw/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clean, maintainable code first.
 Optimize only when necessary and after profiling.
 Understand that clarity and simplicity often lead to better performance in the long run."

 This quote emphasizes the importance of avoiding unnecessary optimizations during initial development stages.
 It's more crucial to have a clear, understandable, and well-structured codebase that can be easily maintained and extended.
 Over-engineering or optimizing without data-backed insights can introduce unnecessary complexity and potential bugs.
 Only when you have concrete evidence through profiling should you focus on optimizing specific parts of your code for improved performance.

+# 2024-03-02
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.
+First, identify the most important tasks and focus on them first.
+By prioritizing, you can ensure that your time and energy are being used wisely.

+Second, planning ahead is crucial.
+Before beginning a new project or task, take the time to plan out the steps and expected outcomes.
+Knowing what you want to achieve and how you plan to get there will make it easier to stay focused and avoid getting lost in the code.
+Planning also helps to identify potential roadblocks and challenges early on, allowing you time address them before they become larger issues.